celoyd/potato/tools/allow-list/readme.md

 0. No ground is fully visible, or virtually none.
 Rejected at first glance.
 (I gave 1% of WV-{2,3} CIDs this rating.)
 1. Severe problems, but some areas could plausibly be useful for something.
 (4%.)
 2. Many clouds but also substantial clear areas.
-Would be reasonably useful given perfect cloud detection.
+Would clearly be useful given perfect cloud masking.
 (22%.)
 3. Some visible clouds that would be easy to manually cut out.
 (25%.)
 4. Perfect up to tiny wisps of fog and minor anthropogenic clouds like vapor from power stations.
 (48%.)